 People have asked me if OCS is tough, stressful....
 I can only tell them of my own experience.
-Each generation go through different aspects of the SAF (it's always evolving in both approach and practice; recruits also differ in background and generational gap) and mine was rather unusual in retrospect.
+You see, each generation go through different aspects of the SAF (it's always evolving in both approach and practice; recruits also differ much in background and generational gap over the years) and mine was rather unusual in retrospect.
 I had a platoon commander and platoon sergeant who ran things rather differently.

-But in general I would say OCS training was tough.
+But in general I would say OCS training is tough.
 Tough on limbs, tough on sleep, tough on schedule.
 There were just too many things to learn and later, to practice over.
-There's also the physical aspect: officers are expected to be fitter than the men they eventually command.
+There's also the physical aspect: officers are expected to be fitter than their men, whom they eventually are expected to command.
 I am, of course, referring to the infantry officer and his foot soldiers.

 With so much happening within that nine months of OCS training, things sure got pretty interesting and challenging.
-Fortunately for us, our PC and PS did not add more stress with their unreasonable demands, you know, demands such as late-night turnouts and other such "buggerations" (popular Army term for 'inconveniences').
+Fortunately for us, our PC and PS did not add more stress to our packed coursework with their unreasonable demands, you know, demands such as late-night turnouts and other such "buggerations" (popular army term for 'inconveniences').
 For many in OCS then, that was a way of life especially so during the early part of Senior Term.
-Being turned out at 3 am in the morning in full battle order (FBO) and be taken out for a run up Penkang Hill or to the Water Pump Station (places that were just outside the Pasir Laba SAFTI camp) was rather frequent (I think one platoon in Charlie Company - ran by a PC Martin after my batch - got it worse).
+Being turned out at 3am in the morning in full battle order (FBO) and be taken out for a run up Penkang Hill or to the Water Pump Station (places that were just outside the Pasir Laba SAFTI camp) was rather frequent (I think one platoon in Charlie Company - ran by a PC Martin after my batch - got it the worse).

 My platoon mates and I could count ourselves lucky to be spared that mostly.
-The end result was that we did not get laid-up unnecessarily and hence, got more sleep.
+The end result was that we did not get laid-up unnecessarily and hence got more sleep.
 Our PC also kept his word to let us manage ourselves as long as we did not make him lose face.
 It was that simple.
-Rather cina but effective! ("Cina" = old fashioned Chinese)
+Rather :cina" you might say, but wholly effective! ("Cina" = old fashioned Chinese)

 In my own cadet company, there was a platoon of government scholars.
 And over at same-batch Foxtrot Company (down the road) was Philip, the son of thorn-in-the-PAP-backside opposition politician JB Jeyaratnam.
-A buddy told me that Phil was a nice guy and stayed under the radar most of the time when he was at OCS.
+A buddy told me that Phil was a nice guy and stayed under the radar most of the time the nine months he was there.
 It helped that he looked like a harmless teddy bear in real life.

-During my time, the officer cadet training was still under the Tactics Team instructor system.
-We graduated and became OCS' first new mentors.
+During my time, officer cadet training was still under the Tactics Team instructor system.
+We graduated and became OCS' first Mentors.
 The Mentor instructor system certainly changed the dynamics of training in OCS.
 But was it for the better?

 Unfortunately, I had to leave the IPC midway to join a conversion course at Gillman Camp in order to be able to teach Demolition later in OCS.
 For three months after, a buddy and I were actually taught a compressed Combat Engineering course.
-At the end of it all, we did not get to wear the blue beret of the Combat Engineers but retained our own green infantry ones.
-I was relieved.
-I still wanted to be an infantry officer despite learning all those additional vocational skills (which I felt was a bonus, especially the in-depth training in handling booby traps, operating those Caterpillar earthmovers and various other plants such as backhoes and bulldozers, and also picking up skills in bridge building (a fave was the old wooden ones!)
+At the end of it all, we did not get to wear the blue beret of the CE corp but retained our own green infantry ones.
+I was relieved; I still wanted to be an infantry officer despite learning all those additional vocational skills (which I felt was a bonus, especially the in-depth training in handling booby traps, operating those Caterpillar earthmovers and various other plants such as backhoes and bulldozers, and also picking up skills in bridge-building (a fave was the old wooden ones!)

-Maybe because our generation was better read or brought up differently, I just knew the new Mentors would do a better job than those TT instructors who were more like barkers than teachers out to give back 20% more lousy treatment than they themselves got during their own cadet time.
+Maybe because our generation was better read or brought up differently, I just knew the new Mentors would do a better job than those TT instructors who were more like barkers than teachers - out to give back 20% more lousy treatment they themselves had gotten during their own cadet time.

 But fitness aside, the pressure one felt as a cadet in OCS came primarily from three main sources: 1) Appointment Time; 2) Major Exercises; 3) Topography, or Topo.